Puertas/react-ghbattle/README.md

 # react-ghbattle
 ### Learning React Example - Github Profiles Battle

 Example to learn React and react environment (webpack, react-router...).
+Following the Tutorials from: https://reacttraining.com/online which I really recommend.

 The example consist on a search box where you can select to Github profiles and confront them!.
 After the battle we will show a result cards with data the score and the winner.